‘Little Big Shots’ among TV picks for March 26

-One of Sunday evening’s most popular shows, co-produced and created by Ellen DeGeneres and Steve Harvey, with Harvey as host, showcasing talented kids, this week includes a 4-year-old YouTube singing sensation, an acrobatic youth cirque troupe, a young female wrestler, piano-playing brothers and an inspirational singer.
+This is one of Sunday evening’s most popular shows, co-produced and created by Ellen DeGeneres and Steve Harvey, with Harvey as host.
+It showcases talented kids, and this week’s guests include a 4-year-old YouTube singing sensation, an acrobatic youth cirque troupe, a young female wrestler and piano-playing brothers.
 8 p.m.
 Sunday on KING.

 Madeline McKenzie: mmckenzie@seattletimes.com